Educational Technology

 Welcome to the Educational Technology (EDTech) Office at the Acton-Boxborough Regional School District, where innovation meets education.
 Our dedicated team is driven by a passion for leveraging technology to enhance learning experiences for students, educators, and the entire school community.
 With a focus on integrating cutting-edge tools, platforms, and strategies into the curriculum, we strive to empower students with the skills they need for success in the modern world.

-On the operational side, we are leveraging a recent Massachusetts cybersecurity grant to fortify the Acton-Boxborough Regional School District’s digital infrastructure.
+On the operational side, we are leveraging a recent Massachusetts cybersecurity grant to fortify our digital infrastructure.
 We have upgraded to a next-generation firewall and are transitioning toward a Zero Trust framework to ensure only verified users and secure devices can access our resources.
 By expanding multi-factor authentication, providing continuous staff training, and establishing district-wide incident response guidelines, we are keeping our students, staff, and data safer than ever.

 Amy Bisiewicz,